 Remember those Sweet and Salty Candied Almonds from earlier in the week?
-Well it all started as an idea for this salad that celebrates the flavors of early summer.
+They started as an idea for this salad that celebrates the flavors of early summer.
 Fresh basil, chicken on the grill, fresh strawberries, crumbled feta cheese.
 This is a salad I could eat every day and probably never get tired of it.
-But the addition of a new Balsamic Basil Vinaigrette just really brings it all together.

 Hopefully you have some outdoor dining planned in the days ahead.
 It’s been an unusually chilly spring here in Kansas City, so my grill pan (shown in photos below) is getting far more of a workout than my outdoor grill.
 Even if you decide to just cook the chicken inside in a skillet, you’ll love the way these classic flavors come together in this twist on the classic balsamic chicken salad.